wenyangfu/ut-mlds/ideas.md

 Resources:

 1. Coursera: Andrew Ng's course

-2. For the more theoretical minded: Yaser Abu-Mostafa: Learning from Data
+2. For the more theoretical minded- Yaser Abu-Mostafa's Learning from Data
 3. Machine Learning w/ Apache Spark